-Word Count Minimum = 500 and Maximum = 750 / Word Count Actual = 748
+Word Count Minimum = 500 and Maximum = 750

 TITLE: Great Plain Avenue

 For activity, a converted main street home houses the YMCA.
 As its front door opens, hints of an inside basement pool waft forth with steam and chlorine inviting its patrons in for training, toning, and graduating teens ready for summer life guard work at Rosemary Pond.
-Across a side street, steel on steel grinds the blades of ice skates at the sporting goods store honing edges to cut the ice of town ponds and the reservoir in pick up hockey games and from twirls by diminutive Peggy Flemings.
+Across a side street, steel on steel grinds the blades of ice skates at the sporting goods store, honing edges to cut the ice of ponds and reservoir in pick up hockey games and from twirls by diminutive Peggy Flemings.